 Catch rate and biological information is gathered from fish ticket records, port sampling programs, a tagging program, and during stock assessment surveys for other species.
 A mandatory logbook program was initiated in 1997 for the state waters of Southeast Alaska.
 Commercial landings in Southeast, Central Region and the Westward Region are sampled for length, weight, age, sex, and stage of maturity.

-The Westward Region has continued the cod-tagging program that was initiated in 1997 in the Central, Western, and Eastern Gulf of Alaska.
-Approximately 1,247 fish were tagged in 2011, bringing the total number of tags released to 18,670.
-By year's end, 62 tags had been recovered.
+The Westward Region has discontinued the cod-tagging program that was initiated in 1997 in the Central, Western, and Eastern Gulf of Alaska.
+A total of 18,670 tags have been released.
+Tagged cod continue to be captured from earlier years, and by year's end, 26 tags had been recovered.
 Fish spent from 100 to 500 days at liberty; a few over 1,000 days.
 Recovery rates averaged 5.6% per year.
 While the vast majority of Pacific cod are recovered within 10-20 km of their tagging location, much longer recapture distances are possible.
 Several fish were recaptured more than 500 km from their tagging location.
 The relatively small number of long distance recaptures show movement of cod is occurring from the Shumagin Islands and Unlaska into the Bering Sea, the Alaska Peninsula to Kodiak waters, and several fish tagged in Kodiak waters were recovered in Cook Inlet and Southeast Alaska.

-No stock assessment programs were active for Pacific cod during 2011.
+No stock assessment programs were active for Pacific cod during 2012.

-Regulations adopted by the Alaska Board of Fisheries during November 1993 established a guideline harvest range (GHR) of 340 to 567 mt for Pacific cod in the internal waters of Southeast Alaska.
+Regulations adopted by the Alaska BOF during November 1993 established a guideline harvest range (GHR) of 340 to 567 mt for Pacific cod in the internal waters of Southeast Alaska.
 The internal waters of Southeast Alaska are comprised of two areas, the Northern Southeast Inside (NSEI) Subdistrict and the Southern Southeast Inside (SSEI) Subdistrict.
 The GHR was based on average historic harvest levels rather than on a biomass-based ABC estimate.
 This fishery has the most participation in the winter months, and in season management actions such as small area closures are implemented to spread out the fleet and reduce the risk of localized depletions.
 Pacific cod in state waters along the outer coast are managed in conjunction with the Total Allowable Catch (TAC) levels set by the federal government for the adjacent EEZ.